-In addition to being the home of the Long Island Nets, the New York Islanders will make their return to NYCB LIVE for 20 regular season games during the 2018-19 season.
+In addition to being the home of the Long Island Nets, the New York Islanders will play 20 regular season games during the 2019-20 season.
 NYCB LIVE also hosts college basketball, championship boxing, family entertainment and major concert events.

 The Coliseum first opened on February 11, 1972, with an ABA game between the New York Nets and the Pittsburgh Condors.
 With an initial capacity of 15,000, the arena occupied 63 acres of Mitchel Field, a former Army/Air Force base, and was built at a cost of $32 million.
 The arena was home to the Nets and New York Islanders and several other professional sports teams, in addition to hosting major artists and events such Elvis Presley, Madonna, Bruce Springsteen, the NCAA Tournament and WWE before closing for renovations following a concert by Billy Joel on August 4, 2015.